 In this category you should include things like cellphones, internet, and cable.
 However much you think you actually need these things, you could totally survive without them.
 Trust me.
 Even your cellphone can be easily replaceable by a home phone, should you ever be on a pinch.

 Nevertheless, if some or all of these are part of your monthly expenses, then they must be included in your budget.
 Remember, failing to pay doesn’t only mean they’ll cut your service.
 It also means late fees, which no one wants or needs.

 When budgeting for groceries, you must always budget according to family size.
 Also, keep in mind your financial reality.
-As much as we’d all love to be able to eat only what we want, we simply can’t budget steak with a noodle income.
+As much as we’d all love to be able to eat only what we want, we simply can’t budget steak on a burger income.
 Rule of thumb is $25 per household member per week, but if you shop sales, and use coupons, you could work with way less money than that.

 As a side note, it is up to you if you want to include toiletries in your grocery budget or not.
 However, if you want this in a separate category, then add that right below your food grocery budget.

-Having insurance is something of a need nowadays.
+Having insurance is kind of a need nowadays.
 After all, you wouldn’t want to be caught in an illness, a car accident, or an even bigger emergency.
 Therefore you need several of these, including but not limited to: car, life, renters or homeowners, and health insurance.

 Whether your insurances are all bundled up on one monthly payment or you use separate companies, they should all be listed and accounted for separately in your budget.
 This is to ensure that all your ducks are on a row when it comes to your money.

 This one line in your budget can be a bit tricky to figure out.
 To help you get the hang of it, tally up how much gas you spent last month and work from there.
 You could use your bank statement to help you with this if you used your bank card to pay.